Interpretive Master Planning

 An advanced interpretive training course.

-JVA is pleased to announce the development of the first of our advanced e-Live interpretive training courses offered by Professor John Veverka.
+JVA is pleased to announce the development of our updated for 2023 e-Live interpretive training courses offered by Professor John Veverka.

 Note: I do about 5 interpretive planning projects a year (for the past 40 years).
 Course content is based on "real" interpretive planning projects including current and recent interpretive planning projects.
 We do what we teach... and teach what we do.